Melkoroth/AIDEdevelopmentHardware/README.md

 3. The system waits now for the caregiver to acknowledge the warning by the press of a button.
 4. If the time passes by and the system doesn't detect the caregiver's interaction it will alert the secondary device, the ESP8266.
 This device can rest in an external location so we get redundancy in case of an emergency.

+## Preparation
+The experiments are designed so that every device (PC, Beaglebone Black Wifi and ESP8266's) should be connected to the same WiFi for MQTT to work.
+CircuitPlayground Express should be connected to the PC's serial port.

+Both PC JAVA program set up the MQTT Broker.

 ## phatHardwareLink
 [![OpenJDK Version](https://img.shields.io/badge/openjdk-v1.8-red.svg)](http://openjdk.java.net/)
 [![Maven Version](https://img.shields.io/badge/maven-v3.1.1-orange.svg)](http://maven.apache.org/)

 This is the main JAVA project and the *brain* of the system.
-It consists of two main classes: **PhatPresenceSensor** and **BeaglePresenceSensor**.
+It consists of two main classes: **PhatPresenceSensor** and **LaunchHardwareLink**.
 Each one of them cover one of the proposed experiments.

 Both perform the same duties of managing a presence sensor.
-The difference is that in PHATSim the sensor is virtual whereas in the BeagleBone a real presence sensor is used.
+The difference is that in PHATSim the sensor is virtual whereas in the other one a real presence sensor is used.

 For this, both call the same methods that init the **HardwareLink** which is used to communicate with the caregiver's hardware when the presence is detected.
 The important methods this class has are these:
 * startHardwareLink() inits class, MQTT broker, client and serial interfaces.
-* initWarnSequence() is called when movement in the room is detected
+* initWarnSequence() is called when movement in the room is detected in PHATSim.
+* For the ESP8266's hardware sensor sending a MQTT message on topic "presence" with the message "alarm" has the same effects as calling initWarnSequence.

 ## circuitPlaygroundHardware
 [![C++ Arduino](https://img.shields.io/badge/c%2B%2B-Arduino%20-red.svg)](https://github.com/adafruit/Adafruit_CircuitPlayground)